 Students participating in educational programs in Department of Juvenile Justice facilities who have not graduated from high school must be enrolled in courses listed in the appropriate Grades PreK to 12 academic, career and technical, or exceptional courses as provided in Sections 3-6.
 Districts must report student membership data using the appropriate course numbers.
-These students are eligible for services afforded to students enrolled in programs pursuant to Section 1003.53, F.S., and all corresponding SBE Rules as prescribed in Section 1003.52(1), F.S.
+These students are eligible for services afforded to students enrolled in programs pursuant to Section 1003.53, F.S., and all corresponding requirements as prescribed in Section 1003.52(1), F.S.
 This stipulation would include, but not be limited to, "Temporary Instructional Placement" as cited below under Dropout Prevention Programs.
+Additionally, these students participating in General Educational Development (GED) preparation courses shall be funded at the basic program cost factor for Department of Juvenile Justice programs in the FEFP as per Section 1003.52(3)a), F.S.